NUMde/compass-numapp-web/docs/customization/README.md

 ### `TRIGGER_RULES`

 A set of triggers are sent to the backend next to the questionnaire response.
 These triggers determine which questionnaire to send the user next and when.
-We send the triggers next to the questionnaire response because the questionnaire response is encrypted, meaning the backend can’t read it.
+We send the triggers next to the questionnaire response because the questionnaire response is encrypted, meaning the backend can't read it.
 However, the backend needs some information to correctly select the next questionnaire.

 An example trigger rule: